15 Big Ones: Early recording history (1974–1975)

 The band initially convened at Caribou Ranch in the Colorado mountains (pictured) to record their fifth studio album for Reprise.

 To capitalize on their sudden resurgence in popularity, the Beach Boys accepted Guercio's invitation to record their next Reprise album at his Caribou Ranch studio, located around the mountains of Nederland, Colorado.
-These October 1974 sessions marked the group's return to the studio after a 21-month period of virtual inactivity, but the proceedings were cut short after Brian had insisted on returning to his home in Los Angeles.
+These November 1974 sessions marked the group's return to the studio after a 21-month period of virtual inactivity, but the proceedings were cut short after Brian had insisted on returning to his home in Los Angeles.
 Guercio remembered, "From the day he got here, he said, 'I want to go home.'"
-Further complicating matters, a fire broke out in the studio and destroyed some of the tapes, after which the band resumed recording in November at their newly-constructed Brother Studios in Santa Monica.
+Contrary to popular belief, the fire that occurred at Caribou Ranch in 1985 is unlikely to have destroyed any Beach Boy tapes, as they would often take their tapes back to Brother Studio after recording at other studios.
+After the sessions had concluded, the band resumed touring for the remainder of the year.

-Only four songs have been documented as being recorded at Caribou: "Battle Hymn of the Republic", "Good Timin'", "Ding Dang", and "Child of Winter (Christmas Song)".
+Only four songs have been documented as being recorded at Caribou: "Battle Hymn of the Republic", "Good Timin'", a new version of "Ding Dang" (later retitled as Rollin' Up to Heaven), and an additional unidentified backing track.
 Wilson had resumed his songwriting collaboration with poet Stephen Kalinich (who did not accompany the band to Colorado), resulting in such songs as "Child of Winter", "California Feelin'", "You're Riding High on the Music" (written for John Kay) and "Lucy Jones" (intended for an unrealized Wilson-produced Kalinich rock album).
 "You're Riding High on the Music" was never recorded.
 "Lucy Jones", as described by Kalinich, "was just a funky song, and Brian and I were having fun."
 Long believed to have been written by Wilson and Kalinch in 1974, "Grateful Are We for Little Children" dates from their earlier collaboration in the late 1960s.
 (Note: A part of the melody of the unrecorded song was later interpolated into Wilson's "Saturday Morning in the City".)